 If you are a nationality other than 'British' selected on your application, or have spent considerable timeoutside of the UK, you may be classed as having overseas fees status unless proven otherwise.

-Please contact our International Office for advice on your fees status before you apply.
+Please contact our Student Opportunity: Immigration and Compliance Team for advice on your fees status before you apply.

 Can I apply for bursaries and scholarships?